0BAB1/HOLY_CORE_COURSE/setup.md

 ### Prerequisites

-I suggest you use **LINUX** as the tech stack used is fully open source, meaning most of the support is towards linux.
+I suggest you use **LINUX** (or MacOS) as the tech stack used is fully open source, meaning most of the support is towards linux.
 Windows might work, but I did not even try.

 You also need to install the stack described below.